 |Capability 4:||Communication and Engagement|

 |Capability 6:||Social and Environmental Responsibilities|

-- Answer questions involving mathematical situations that require problem-solving strategies, including contexts that rely on additive, multiplicative and proportional strategies.
-(Capability 1 and 3)
+- Answer questions involving mathematical situations that require problem-solving strategies, including the key numeracy strategies with additive, multiplicative and proportional backgrounds (Capability 1 and 3)

 - Apply order of operations ideas, including integers, fractions and substitution in formulae.
 (Capability 1, 2 and 3)

 - Perform algebraic manipulations with formulae, including transposition, and be able to solve linear, quadratic and exponential equations in mathematical situations and other models or contexts.
 (Capability 1, 2 and 3)

 - Use straightforward graphs to model linear rates and other situations.
 (Capability 1, 2, 3 and 4)

 - Solve problems involving time and rate calculations, with Pythagoras’ Theorem, (Capability 1, 2 and 3)

 - Apply the metric system to problems with standard two-dimensional shapes (perimeters, areas) and standard three-dimensional shapes (surface area and volumes), and the trapezoidal rule.
 (Capability 1, 2, 3 and 4)

 - Use a calculator proficiently and with large and small numbers including fractions and decimals, in mathematical and other situations, so that reasonable answers are obtained.
 (Capability 1, 2, 3 and 5)